Air Conditioner Repair Checklist

-We recommend changing flat filters once a month, and accordion filters every three months.
+We recommend changing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last changed yours, switch off your unit fully and remove the filter.
+If you can’t recall when you last replaced your filter, switch off your unit fully and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an attached filter case or wall-mounted return air grille.

 Tilt the filter up to your light fixture.
 If you can’t see through it, you need to get a new one.